Joy Blooms, follow my adventures in Lubbock as I garden here

 Home Page Gardening Lubbock Beagles Contact Us

-Increased the growing seasons in the garden by 3 months.
+Increased the growing seasons by 3 months.
+Boy have the rules changed!

 Water Conservation Tips